isaaclee12/ScheduleMaker/README.md

   - Have one admin account and a few employee accounts
   - Have schedules displayed based on who's logged in
   - Document the whole thing down to the last line, for your own reference later when you make another CRUD app
-  - Deploy to Cyclic - THIS IS MVP

-- Phase 4: (Optional) Add availability, time off, and other features
+- Phase 4: Add availability, time off, and other features
   - Add availability (2 weeks out, for employees, any for managers)
   - Add time off (2 weeks out, for employees, any for managers)
   - Add other features in notebook
+  - MVP Complete!

 See the [open issues](https://github.com/isaaclee12/ScheduleMaker/issues) for a full list of proposed features (and known issues).